kubestellar/kubestellar/docs/poc2023q1/outline.md

 object this controller maintains an associated collection of SinglePlacementSlice objects holding the matches for that EdgePlacement.
-These SinglePlacementSlice objects appear in the same namespace as the corresponding EdgePlacement; the remainder of how they are linked is TBD.
+These SinglePlacementSlice objects appear in the same workspace as the corresponding EdgePlacement; the remainder of how they are linked is TBD.

 ## Placement Translator